 If you have dreams of entrepreneurship, coding is an invaluable skill to pick up along the way.

 Have an idea for a new app?
-You’ll be able to create an early prototype to demonstrate exactly what you have in mind.
-With your prototype, you can more effectively raise funds and hire well-qualified developers who will know exactly what you have in mind.
+You’ll be able to start with the app development and create an early prototype to demonstrate what you have in mind.
+With your prototype, you can more effectively raise funds and hire well-qualified developers who will know what you have in mind.
 You’ll also be able to more accurately estimate how long each stage of development will take, and what resources will be required.

 Say you just want to work for a startup, not build one from scratch.
 You will likely be working in a technical space with engineers, product managers, and web designers.
-Understanding code will make you a valued member of the team, and give you the opportunity to wear many hats (remember, you’ll be versatile AND indispensable).
+Understanding code will make you a valued member of the team and give the opportunity to wear many hats.

 In the words of the indelible Steve Jobs, “Everyone should know how to program a computer because it teaches you how to think.”

-In order to communicate with the computer, you need to order your thoughts in a logical, structured way.
-This way of thinking will sharpen your reasoning and problem-solving skills.
-You’ll suddenly find that you see problems in a whole new way, and logical solutions will become more easily apparent.
+To communicate with the computer, you need to order your thoughts in a logical, structured way.
+This way of thinking will sharpen your reasoning and problem-solving skill.
+You’ll suddenly find that you see complex problems in a whole new way, and logical solutions will become more easily apparent.

-Learning to code is a truly versatile skill that will add value to a number of career paths in any industry.
+Learning to code is a truly versatile skill that will add value to several career paths in any industry.
 And with all of the learning resources available online and in-person, learning programming skills may not be as difficult as you think.